timebug/lua-resty-httpipe/README.md

 capitalization - e.g., Accept-Encoding, ETag, Foo-Bar, Baz - in the normal HTTP "standard."

-If `stream` specified as `FULL` mode, res is always a empty Lua table.
+If the stream specified as `FULL` mode, res is always a empty Lua table.
 You need to use `hp:response` or `hp:read` method to parse the full response specially.

-If `stream` specified as `BODY` mode, res containing the parsed `status` and `headers`.
+If the stream specified as `BODY` mode, res containing the parsed `status` and `headers`.
 You also need to use `hp:read_body` method to read the response body specially.

 In case of errors, returns nil with a string describing the error.